bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/integrated_assignments.md

 ln -s $dataLocation/mesas-* scripts # from [https://raw.githubusercontent.com/neufeld/MESaS/master/scripts/mesas-pcoa](https://raw.githubusercontent.com/neufeld/MESaS/master/scripts/mesas-pcoa)
 ```

 These commands get the necessary data files into our workspace.
 Source FASTQ sequence files are linked to the sequence\_files directory.
-GreenGenes reference set and alignment template are linked to the reference\_data directory.
+GreenGenes reference set and alignment template are linked to the reference\_data directory. `ncores` is a variable  indicating how many cores we have,

 ```
 #Prep database for SortMeRNA using: cd reference_data; /usr/local/sortmerna-2.1/indexdb_rna --ref 97_otus.fasta